DeepRank/deeprank/docs/tutorial3_learning.rst

 >>>             num_workers=1,
 >>>             hdf5='epoch_data_class.hdf5')

 We specify here the number of epoch, the fraction of data for training/validation/test sets, the batch size and the number of workers (CPU threads) in charge of batch preparation, and the output HDF5 file for training results.
-The model will be save to ``.pth.tar`` files, e.g. ``model_epoch_0001.pth.tar``.
+The model will be saved to ``.pth.tar`` files, e.g. ``model_epoch_0001.pth.tar``.

 Regression with 3D CNN
 ^^^^^^^^^^^^^^^^^^^^^^